-When summer is about to end, not only do the leaves turn deep yellow, red and brown, we may also notice going through a physical and emotional transition.
-Autumn can affect your health, mood, energy levels and biological rhythm.
-That’s why it’s essential to keep yourself grounded and in touch with our body and the nature that surrounds us.
+Autumn’s shift to darker nights and cooler days can leave you feeling a little out of balance both physically and spiritually.
+With summer about to end, not only will you start to notice the leaves turning deep yellow, red and, brown, you may also notice a physical and emotional transition in yourself, too.
+Autumn can affect everything from health and mood, to energy levels and our natural circadian rhythms.
+That’s why it’s essential to keep yourself grounded and in touch with your body and the nature that surrounds you.

-Here are a few simple steps to stay balanced during the change of the seasons.
+Here are a few simple steps inspired by our love of Ayurveda to help stay balanced in body, mind and soul, during the change of the seasons.

-Eating lots of different seasonal veggies is great for your gut health and therefore your immune system.
+Eating lots of different seasonal fruits and vegetables is great for your gut health and therefore your immune system.
 Cooked foods are key to keeping your digestive system balanced during the colder weather, so start roasting veggies and making stews.
 This Indian Saag will keep your body warm and comfortable during those rainy autumn nights.
-Drink a few cups of this Ayurvedic ginger tea throughout the day and enjoy all the health benefits ginger has to offer.

 When we try to adjust to the changing season, we’re often looking for ways to connect to our body and regain our balance.
-Try to fine-tune your daily schedule and reconnect with your circadian rhythm, for example by adding these grounding asanas to your yoga routine.
+Try to fine-tune your daily schedule and reconnect with your circadian rhythm.

 Autumn doesn’t mean you have to stay inside all day; it’s actually better not to.
 Daylight positively affects your energy and serotonin levels.
 So, get your daily dose of light from the best source: the sun (even if you can’t see it directly).
-Taking a walk in a natural environment helps with that, and it’s a great alternative to doing yoga when you want to feel more grounded.
 As Vedic educator Nirmala Raniga recommends: “As you embrace the beauty of Nature’s bounty, reflect on your own connection to nature and move in harmony with her rhythms as the seasons change.”